 The Michelin Group came to Seoul in 2016.
 This allowed some of the best restaurants in Seoul to get the prestigious Michelin star.
 The number of Michelin Star restaurants in Seoul has been growing every year.
 The Michelin Guide started in 1900 as a free guide to promote the tire company and included helpful information on roads, restaurants, and accommodation.
-Getting a Michelin Star is a huge deal for any restaurant.
-It brings with it notoriety and along with it a chance for a restaurant to raise its prices and gain notoriety.
-In the end, running a fine dining restaurant is costly and can have surprisingly small margins.
-This is why many fine-dining restaurants go all out to get that Michelin Star.
+Getting a Michelin Star is a massive deal for any restaurant.
+It brings notoriety and a chance for a restaurant to raise its prices and gain fame.
+Ultimately, running a fine dining restaurant is costly and can have surprisingly small margins.
+This is why many fine-dining restaurants try very hard to get that Michelin Star.

 Jung Sik – 2 Michelin Stars

 For those interested in trying traditional Korean food in a modern way, make sure to check out Jung Sik.
 The restaurant was opened in 2009 by Chef Jung Suk Yim.
 The restaurant is located in Gangnam and has three floors.
 The bottom floor is the bar, and the next two floors are used for dining.
 You might need to book a reservation up to a month in advance.
 The restaurant offers incredible food, excellent service, and great wine matching.
 The most popular course is their 5-course meal.

 4-course Choice Lunch – 40,000 won